-Here is one that resonated really strong (the quote in blue below is semitranscribed/paraphrased, starting from about 4 min 20 sec in the video recording below):
+Here is one that resonated really strong (the quote in blue below is semi-transcribed/paraphrased, starting from

-"...SAFe is perfect for big consultancy firms...
+...SAFe is perfect for big consultancy firms...

 With big consultancies, when the ratio between a principal and a doer (partner and consultant) is up to about from 1:5 to 1:10 - apprentice model.